echolevel/bootPT/README.md

 Boot the Amiga with this image - tested on A1200 and A500, and should work on almost all others.
 If you're dropped back to an AmigaDOS screen after getting a 'disk not found' message while swapping floppy disks/images ( to save/load modules or samples), don't worry - Protracker probably hasn't crashed, just lost focus.
 Hit Left-Amiga + M on the keyboard to switch back to Protracker.
 Enjoy!

+## Documentation

+See the About section (below) for some more info about this ADF, but for general Protracker documentation I've done a quick [Markdown reformat of the original PT2.3d helpfile](2019_PT_HELPFILE.MD).
+It's built into Protracker, but it's sometimes difficult to navigate (and impossible to search through).
+I've added and annotated where appropriate, in reference to 2.3e and 2.3f changes, but it's an ongoing work in progress.
+Ultimately I'd like this to be a canonical repository of everything that's known about PT2.3d+ so please contribute if you think anything's missing!

 ## About

 This is just a bootable ADF file which can be used with an emulator such as WinUAE (Windows) or FS-UAE (MacOS), or with a GOTEK USB floppy emulator on real Amiga hardware.
 It's intended for maximum compatibility with OCS/ECS machines (A500, A500+, A600), but should also work fine on AGA machines.